Cowboy Church Bass

 can make it happen right here, right now.

-Joe Lee closed the servie with a prayer and we
+Joe Lee closed the servie

-discussed start times and procuders for tomorrow.
+with a prayer and we discussed start times and procuders

 Whitney